top of page

 -

 Do you accept health insurance?No. We apologize, but we do not at this time.
 Our reasons for this are many, the 4 main justifications are below: 1) Most health insurance companies right now do not reliably cover gender care services.
 And the ones that do tend to make it so hard for the patient to qualify for the coverage that ends up being the same as if they didn't cover it anyway.
 2) Insurance companies change covered benefits every single year.
 So while the services may be covered one year, the next year it may not be covered.
 This creates absolute chaos and panic when patients depend on their insurance to cover these services, and then lose that coverage.
 3) An interesting (and devious) thing about insurance companies is that they force healthcare providers into contracts that dictate exactly the kind of care they can give if they want to be reimbursed for their work.
 This results in a kind of "cookie cutter" hormone therapy that focuses on the lowest cost to the insurance company, where the patient's individual needs are not able to be met because of the inflexible contract the insurance company forces the provider to comply with.
 We would rather continue to provide individualized care the way it is meant to be than be concerned with only selecting the lowest cost hormone options so as to save money for the insurance companies.
 4) Hateful lawmakers can easily outlaw insurance companies from covering gender affirming care.
 And with the ever-changing political environment right now, this is a distinct possibility. ***Those with insurance coverage may be interested in the service offered by Reimbursify.
 This business will file a claim with your insurance company for you to see if you can get reimbursed by your insurance for a visit with us.
 The first claim they file for you is free, and after that it is about $4 per claim.
-Look them up at https://reimbursify.com/individual-page/ -This will not work for Medicaid or Medicare, however.
+Look them up at https://reimbursify.com/individual-page/ Alternatively, you can also file a claim on your own for "out of network" coverage reimbursement directly through your insurance company by asking us to generate the form with the info you will need to do so. -This reimbursement for out of network coverage will not work for Medicaid or Medicare, however.
 It is more geared towards commercial insurance policies.

 -